 - A set of small inefficiencies can create a larger efficiency.
 The Super Cub doesn’t have the best engine, or tires, or handling.
 But because those things are simple designs, are easy to repair, and simple to use, the gestalt of the overall product is efficient to use and manage.

-- Small markets can provoke designs that do well in large markets.
+- Targeting a small market can generate designs that do well in large markets.
 The history of OXO Good Grips is they were trying to design kitchen tools for people with arthritis and other co-ordination issues.
-The discovered later their designs were valuable to everyone.
+They discovered later their designs were valuable to everyone.

 Can you think of other inexpensive and simple designs that outperform their competitors?